Non-autonomous curves on surfaces: Introduction and results

 \begin{cor} We define the topological entropy of a pair of essential Hamiltonian isotopic curves:

-The proposition shows that this invariant is unbounded, in particular, not identically zero. \end{cor}
+The theorem shows that this invariant is unbounded, in particular, not identically zero. \end{cor}

+The proof uses quasimorphisms on $\Ham (\Sigma)$ constructed by Brandenbursky and Marcin\-kowski ~\cite{Bra-Ma:ent-quas} that are Lipschitz with respect to the topological entropy.
+We show that they descend to invariants of pairs of essential curves.
+These invariants are ill-defined in the sense that they can be computed up to a bounded ambiguity (the defect of the quasimorphism) but that is sufficient when one tries to analyze behavior on a large scale.
 Using the same tools, one can show that the entropy metric on $\Ham(\Sigma)$ (word metric with respect to the generating set of entropy-zero Hamiltonians) or the autonomous metric (word metric with respect to autonomous Hamiltonians) are not bounded in the orbit $\{ g (L) \; \big| \; g \in \Ham (\Sigma)\}$ of an essential curve $L$.
-The proof uses quasimorphisms on $\Ham (\Sigma)$ constructed by Brandenbursky and Marcinkowski ~\cite{Bra-Ma:ent-quas} that are Lipschitz with respect to the topological entropy.
-We show that they descend to invariants of pairs of essential curves.
-These invariants are ill-defined in a sense that they can be computed up to a bounded ambiguity (the defect of the quasimorphism) but that is sufficient when one tries to analyze behavior on a large scale.

 It would be interesting to obtain similar results on surfaces that do not admit essential curves (e.g. sphere, disk, annulus). ~\cite{Bra-Ma:ent-quas} provides a large family of entropy-Lipschitz quasimorphisms, which, however, do not descend to the space curves.
-In the case of an annulus we use Calabi quasimorphisms constructed by Entov and Polterovich ~\cite{En-Po:calqm} to show a much weaker statement:
+In the case of an annulus we use Calabi quasimorphisms constructed by Entov and Polterovich ~\cite{En-Po:calqm} to show a somewhat weaker statement: